Making reasonable accommodations

 No matter what the disability, it is useful to:

-Get support – For example, accessing the Job Support Fund which covers the additional costs a person has as a direct consequence of their disability when undertaking the same job as a person without a disability.
+• Get support – For example, accessing Ministry of Social Developments Job Support Fund covers the additional costs an employer has as a direct consequence of employing a disabled person when undertaking the same job as a person without a disability.